open/close all folders

 - Ace Attorney: Phoenix is accused of killing Doug Swallow this way by pushing him onto live wires.
 It's not true though.

-- In the BioShock series, any enemies hit by electricity in water are instantly killed.
+- In the BioShock series, any mooks hit by electricity in water are instantly killed.
 This is also a GREAT way to spend your electric shotgun shells - ON A BIG DADDY.

 - Occurs in the Borderlands games when you kill an enemy with a weapon that deals electrical damage.
 In the first game, doing so to most human enemies would result in the flesh being fried off of their skull, which would then shatter after their lifeless body falls to the ground, then this effect was removed in Borderlands 2 in favor of them simply going up in a spectacular lightshow.

 - Deus Ex: Human Revolution has electrified water as an occasional hazard.
 It does gradual damage but it can still kill you if you're not paying attention.
 Although you can get an augmentation that renders you immune.

 - Evil Genius allows you to build traps to electrocute heroes infiltrating your lair.

 - When the final blow is dealt on the final boss of Final Fight 3, it sends him flying into a fuse box nearby which doesn't just electrocute him, it somehow destroys the entire skyscraper where the fight takes place.

 - inFAMOUS: courtesy of Cole's electric powers every enemy suffers this (as does Cole if you fall into water)

 - Jumper games feature very common electric currents which are an instant death for Ogmo (like anything else) if he comes into contact with their yellow sections.